No Longer Human: Legacy

 In his 2014 review of No Longer Human, William Bradbury of The Japan Times called it a timeless novel, saying that the "struggle of the individual to fit into a normalizing society remains just as relevant today as it was at the time of writing."
 He also pointed out that the "blunt" style distanced the book from the tone of an actual autobiography, despite the similarities to Dazai's own personal life.
 Serdar Yegulalp of Genji Press noted (in 2007) the strength of Dazai in portraying the situation of the protagonist, describing the novel as "bleak in a way that is both extreme and yet also strangely unforced".

-One modern analyst, Naoko Miyaji, has proposed Dazai was suffering from complex post-traumatic stress disorder when he wrote the book.

-The novel was introduced to a wider audience in the early 2020s by becoming a sensation on the social media and short-form online video platform, TikTok.
+The novel was introduced to a wider audience in the early 2020s by becoming a sensation on the social media platform TikTok.

 English translations

 The novel was first translated into English by Donald Keene as No Longer Human, published in 1958 by New Directions in Norfolk, Connecticut.
 This translation was published in the UK by Peter Owen Publishers in 1959.

 The novel received another English translation in 2018 by Mark Gibeau as A Shameful Life, published by Stone Bridge Press.

-In March 2024, Tuttle Publishing published a new translation by Juliet Winters Carpenter, returning to the No Longer Human title.
+In March 2024, Tuttle Publishing published a new translation by Juliet Winters Carpenter, returning to the title No Longer Human.

-A fourth English translation, by David Boyd, is scheduled to be published by Penguin Random House as a part of their Penguin Classics line on May 5, 2026, again as No Longer Human.
+A fourth English translation, by David Boyd, is scheduled to be published by Penguin Random House as a part of their Penguin Classics line on May 4, 2027, again as No Longer Human.